libvirt/libvirt-ci/guests/README.markdown

   section below;

-* `./lcitool prepare $guest` will go through all the post-installation configuration steps required to make the newly-created guest usable as part of the Jenkins CI setup.
+* `./lcitool prepare $guest` will go through all the post-installation configuration steps required to make the newly-created guest usable;

 Once those steps have been performed, maintainance will involve running: